ShaikHafiza/Studio-HomePage/README.md

-This home page is suitable for photography studios.
+This home page is suitable for photography studios...
+It is a simple home page.